 Why Spots & Acne Can Occur At Any Age

-Women are often surprised to get a breakout at peri/menopause but here are some simple tips to help get it under control.
+Sadly, there is no age barrier and women are are often surprised to get a breakout at menopause, but here are some simple tips to help get it under control.

 The hormone connection

-This is often common in young women and at peri/menopause and related to little or no progesterone production and signs of oestrogen dominance.
+This is often common in young women and at peri/menopause When although a monthly bleed may occur, there may be no ovulation and so no progesterone is being produced.

 So low progesterone, and any increase in weight related to oestrogen dominance, will increase testosterone.
 The late John Lee, MD who was the pioneer of progesterone cream usage, suggested that applying a small amount of Serenity directly to the acne as an additional one of the daily application sites can help clear the skin.